 Germany police launch probe as video appears to show Oktoberfest celebrants giving Nazi "Heil Hitler" salute

-A video has been circulating this week on social media showing people celebrating Oktoberfest near the East German town of Bautzen, in Saxony, seemingly giving the salute associated with Adolf Hitler and the Nazi regime.
+Berlin — A video circulating this week on social media shows people celebrating Oktoberfest near the East German town of Bautzen, in Saxony, seemingly giving the salute associated with Adolf Hitler and the Nazi regime.
 Police in Saxony and the State Security Service have launched investigations.

 Police were alerted to the video circulating on the platform X, formerly known as Twitter, a spokesman confirmed.